hapax/hapax.github.io/assets/napkin-hacks-appendix.md

 **Exercise A.2 (grabbing granules).** The rate at which a thin slice of fluid gains resin particles, $R_\text{gain}$, will
   involve:
-  - The difference in concentration $\Delta n$ between it and the next layer down.
+  - The difference in concentration $\Delta n$ between layers.
   - The area $A$ of the layer.
   - The diffusion constant $D$ for resin particles.